 I worked along with another designer to address customer behavior and needs, proposed features shedding some light on the insights.

-I designed frameworks and prototypes to develop the product vision and strategy allowing me to organize ideas and anchor design decisions.
+I designed frameworks and prototypes to define the product vision allowing me to ideate and organize ideas.

 I collaborated with the stakeholders and project owners to understand the business needs and define the customer goals.
 Additionally I formulated the feature set for the the product launch